AarushP06/SwiftRover/README.md

 # SwiftRover

-IoT Smart Mobile Robot (Raspberry Pi) — Complete IoT system with telemetry, autonomous navigation, and **Flask web application** for remote monitoring and control.
+IoT Smart Mobile Robot (Raspberry Pi) - Complete IoT system with telemetry, autonomous navigation, and **Flask web application** for remote monitoring and control.

+Our robot follows a black line using IR sensors, avoids objects in its path with an ultrasonic sensor, and sends all its live data to a cloud dashboard on Adafruit IO.

 > Organized codebase with modular structure: hardware interfaces, server modules, telemetry utilities, Flask web app, and database sync.